 Letter from the Editor

-Speaking of backwaters or more appropriately, sun-dappled eddies in a northwest mountain stream, and well off the beaten path of mainstream or popular culture, I decided on a whim to show you pictures from our recent trip south to California and what we found along the way.
+Regarding this issue specifically–welcome to Issue #32–I decided on a whim to show you pictures from a recent trip my wife and I took south to California and what we found along the way.
 While the photos might have been more professional or our knowledge of what we were shooting might have been more thorough, what we discovered was awe-inspiring enough.
 I believe that despite whatever shortcomings are involved, you will be entranced by what you find.
+I also wanted to point out specifically the article by Charles Hood, previously featured artist and poet, who wrote an art feature on the work of Marthe Aponte: her work in picoté is luminous–please don’t miss this!

-Regarding the poetry on display, we have more poetry from Italy and Ukraine, as well as many from the US, and Oregon :), and some returning friends.
+As for the poetry showcased this time around, we have more poetry from Italy and Ukraine, as well as many from the US, and Oregon :), and several returning friends.
 One thing to note was the convergence of so many submissions working from and influenced by Asian forms.
-As this started to pile up in my inbox I began to grow more favorable in my acceptances toward this trend, just because it was tying the issue organically and cohesively together.
+As this started to pile up in our inbox I began to grow more favorable in my acceptances toward this trend, just because it was tying the issue organically and cohesively together.
 You’ll see what I mean.
 Whether it’s the poetry or the artwork that comprises an issue I can never predict at the outset what I’m going to end up with or where we will go.
 And the surprise adds to the joy of curating.
 Please have fun perusing Issue #32.
 I hope you value it as much as we did in offering it up.

 Scroll to Top